octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.5.42 - 2026-02-23 =
+* Added EPC ratings to Zoopla exports
+* Added support for youTube videos in Apimo imports
+* Added support for energy fields from Apimo
+* Updated ReSales Online XML imports to respect any limits set during the parsing phase
+* Updated ReSales Online XML imports to cater for differing lat/lng field structure
+* Updated Zoopla exports by passing through brochure captions
+* Updated field rules using JSONPath to cater for field being arrays
+* Corrected issue with currency being wrong in thinkSPAIN exports
+* Corrected wrong variable name in Facebook export filters

 = 2.5.41 - 2026-02-09 =
 * Added office and location filters to Bridge MLS import settings